mpimd-csc/phgasnets/README.md

 demos/single_pipe/plot -c demos/single_pipe/config.json
 ```

-For specific details, refer to the local READMEs within.
+> For detailed description on each demo, refer to the READMEs within.

 A convenience script [`RUNME.sh`](RUNME.sh) is provided to run all the demos and plot results.